 As part of the hospital team (see page 14) nurses have a very important part to play in the rehabilitation process.
 Because rehabilitation starts as soon as the person is medically stable it is the nurses responsible for day to day care who will guide the first steps.
 In particular the specialist rehabilitation nurse will, for example, often help with the first simple exercises while the person is in the ward.
-It is the nurses who are around throughout the day who can ensure their patient practices and repeats any exercises the therapists have recommended.

-Remember that sometimes the stroke can affect the 'motivation centre' in the brain, or depression can affect motivation and must be treated first.
+It is the nurses who are around throughout the day who can ensure their Remember that sometimes the stroke can affect the 'motivation centre' in the brain, or depression can affect motivation and must be treated first.